Brothers and Sisters (album): Touring

 After completing Brothers and Sisters, the Allman Brothers Band returned to touring, playing larger venues, receiving more profit and dealing with less friendship, miscommunication and spiraling drug problems.
 This culminated in a backstage brawl when the band played with the Grateful Dead at Washington's RFK Stadium in June 1973.
 The roadies of the Dead dosed the food and drinks of as many people as possible with LSD, holding no compunction about the practice as they felt "evangelical" about the substance.
 The stage was very crowded with the Dead's entourage, and roadie Kim Payne instructed driver Tuffy Phillips to let no one onstage.
 When Capricorn promotional chief Dick Wooley attempted to get onstage, Phillips punched Wooley in the nose.
 Wooley competed in martial arts and began punching back.
 When all three roadies engaged in the fight, the Dead's security (the Hells Angels) assumed Wooley a "bad guy" and they joined.
 Soon, the Grateful Dead's roadies realized the situation at hand and they pulled Wooley from the pile.

 Walden demanded that whoever was responsible be terminated; as a result, Kim Payne, Mike Callahan, and Tuffy Phillips all were fired.
 "That was a culmination of everything falling apart. ...
 They were a symptom of the problem—not the problem itself," said Perkins.
 The band again joined the Grateful Dead and the Band in July at Watkins Glen Speedway in New York's Finger Lakes region, for what was then deemed the largest rock concert ever.
 150,000 tickets were sold, but the crowd expanded to nearly 600,000, causing it to be declared a disaster area.
 People abandoned their cars and walked up to ten miles to attend the concert.
 The jam between the three bands was later called "garbage" by Trucks, as all involved were under the influence of various substances, including alcohol, cocaine, and LSD.
 To promote the release of the album, Don Kirshner's Rock Concert program staged an episode set in Macon, taping performances from the Allman Brothers Band and the Marshall Tucker Band.
 Betts walked offstage midway through the performance, with Walden chasing him down the street and urging him to return.
 "Walking off the stage was a first for me.
 It was like, 'Dude, what are you doing?
 We're all brothers here.
 If there's a problem, let's talk about it,'" said Leavell.

-The band concentrated on playing arenas and stadiums as their drug use escalated.
-In 1974, the band were regularly making $100,000 per show, and were renting the Starship, a customized Boeing 720B used by Led Zeppelin and the Rolling Stones.
+Riding its soaring popularity, the band concentrated on playing arenas and stadiums.
+In 1974, it was regularly making $100,000 per show, and renting the Starship, a customized Boeing 720B used by Led Zeppelin and later the Rolling Stones.